 As a young woman she apprenticed at Royal Worcester as a flower maker starting in 1953.
 Her talent was recognized there by Dorothy Doughty who became Diane’s mentor and oversaw her rapid advancement to senior flower maker.
 In that capacity she worked on most of the Dorothy Doughty flowers and birds produced between 1955 and 1965.
 Some of her early floral designs were displayed at Thomas Goode, still one of the most revered puveyors of fine china and glassware in Mayfair.
 Diane’s son Martyn was born in the mid-1960s.

 One of the other artists there was Ronald van Ruyckevelt who was also involved in the production of the Doughty birds as well as the series of flower studies on which he worked with Diane.
 After van Ruyckevelt left Royal Worcester and opened his own studio in Malvern, he and Diane again teamed up to produce a unique range of gilded bronze botanicals.
-One such study is shown below; a future Archive post will illustrate all of them.
+One such study is shown below; my Archive post here illustrates all of them.

 After leaving Royal Worcester and the arrival of her daughter Melinda, Diane co-founded her own studio, Cranleigh Art Ceramics, in 1969.
 Their fine work quickly came to the notice of the American studio of Edward Marshall Boehm whose widow Helen Boehm wanted to open a UK subsidiary.
 Boehm purchased Cranleigh in 1970 and renamed it Boehm of Malvern.
 (This Archive post showcases their designs.)
 As the Head Floral Designer for the new company, Diane created their line of hand made flowers in 1971.
 These proved so wildly successful that by 1975 they had become the “backbone” of the studio.